lodqa/lodqa/README.md

 ### Prerequisites

-LODQA depends on some npm packages and some bower packages to develop.
+LODQA depends on some npm packages to develop.
 Install them:

 ### Installing